Boomathi-7/DailyCodes/README.md

 Get a three-digit number from user and print the one’s digit
 # Day_13
 Get a three-digit number from user and print the hundred’s digit
+# Day_14
+Get a three-digit number from user and print the ten's digit